thierryc/Sketch-Find-And-Replace/README.md

 * *No* will match partial words ("oh" will match "John", if you wanted to change him to "Joan" for example)

 ##Future
+**Persist settings** The next version of the plugin will remember your settings for next time you launch it.

+##Issues or ideas
 If you have any problems, or ideas, please open an issue.
 ***
 *Disclaimer.
 I take no responsibility for what you find and replace, or for any changes made unintentionally due to this software erroring.
 I do test it before I release it so the chances of bugs are minimised, but still, use wisely and completely at your own risk.
 Remember, cmd-z is your saviour.*